 Gastrointestinal Bizz Buzz What pain medication is best for biliary colic?
-NSAIDS, it is prostaglandin mediated pain US with +gallstone and dilated common bile duct Choledocolithiasis, ± Jaundice, Rx: ERCP Gold standard for diagnosing choledocolithiasis?
+NSAIDS, it is prostaglandin mediated pain Dx and Tx: Patient RUQ US with +gallstone and dilated common bile duct Choledocolithiasis, ± Jaundice, Rx: ERCP Gold standard for diagnosing choledocolithiasis?
 MRCP.
 ERCP and endoscopic US are good as well but they are invasive.
 How sensitive if Murphy's sign for Acute Cholecystitis?
 65-70% What are possible US findings in Acute Cholecystitis?
 Gallstones, gallbladder wall thickening (>3mm), pericholecystic fluid, sonographic Murphy's Who is most at risk for Acalculous Cholecystitis?
-Inflammed GB but NO stone; typically in very sick (hospitalized) or elderly Fever + RUQ pain + Jaundice Charcot's Triad; Reynold's Pentad : add AMS, hypotension; Cholangitis : biliary obstruction with ascending bacterial infection; HIGH Mortality, Rx: abx, ERCP vs surgery Chronic RUQ abd pain, Jaundice, Weight Loss Cholangiocarcinoma What is the risk of cancer in patients with a Porcelain Gallbladder?
+Inflammed GB but NO stone; typically in very sick (hospitalized), post- operative or elderly Fever + RUQ pain + Jaundice Charcot's Triad; Reynold's Pentad: add AMS, hypotension; Cholangitis: biliary obstruction with ascending bacterial infection; HIGH Mortality, Rx: abx, ERCP vs surgery What malignancy is asssociated with chronic RUQ abd pain, Jaundice, Weight Loss?
+Cholangiocarcinoma What is the risk of cancer in patients with a Porcelain Gallbladder?
 25% What arthropod is associated with pancreatitis?
-Scorpion Abdominal pain with bruising around the flank and umbilicus?
+Scorpion What disease process can present with abdominal pain with bruising around the flank and umbilicus?
 Hemorrhagic Pancreatitis; Ecchymosis of left flank (Grey-Turner sign), umbilical ecchymosis (Cullen sign) Does lipase level coorelate with severity of disease in Pancreatitis?
 No What are the components of Ranson's Criteria in Acute Pancreatitis?
-Predicts mortality; At admission : Age > 55, WBC > 16k, Glucose >200, LDH > 350, AST > 250; At 48hr : Ca < 8, Hct drop > 10%, PO2 < 60, BUN increase >5, Neg base excess > 4, Fluid sequestration > 6L What is a potential consequence of Chronic Pancreatitis?
+Predicts mortality; At admission: Age > 55, WBC > 16k, Glucose >200, LDH > 350, AST > 250; At 48hr: Ca < 8, Hct drop > 10%, PO2 < 60, BUN increase >5, Neg base excess > 4, Fluid sequestration > 6L What is a potential consequence of Chronic Pancreatitis?
 Malabsorption when 90% affected